 Bishop Ouellette is a modern, revolutionary Catholic bishop with an unyielding respect for ancient tradition; yet, he advocates strongly for the evolution of the Church and for that of spirituality itself.
 He has been featured on Travel Channel’s Ghost Adventures, in Rolling Stone magazine and presently holds the Office of Patriarch for the esoteric religious organizations: the Holy Nicholean Catholic and the Holy Imperial Russian Orthodox Churches.
 These Churches function internally, behind the Christian cloister, hidden far away within the heart of contemplative monasticism.

-SR. MARY JOAN, OSA has been fascinated by the paranormal since she was a little girl.
+Jamie Wolfe has been fascinated by the paranormal since she was a little girl.
 She has always been very spiritual and felt something very deep within herself that has told her she was meant to be a warrior.
 She never really could find a permanent home in the mainstream Church but kept a personal relationship through Native American Shamanism.
 She has a working knowledge of many other religious disciplines through her work experience.
 In 2012, she was struck and severely injured by a motorist who was under the influence of alcohol and drugs.
 She flat lined several times before medical staff were able to stabilize her.
 The incident has left her permanently injured.
 While in a coma she had a near death experience that has brought her back to the Church, looking for answers and reaffirming the calling that has come forward again from her past, this time, to help people in spiritual crisis.
-She has found a home with the Holy Nicholean Catholic Church and now serves as a religious sister in the Order of the Seven Archangels.
+She has found a home with the Holy Nicholean Catholic Church and now serves as a Demonologist for the Holy Nicholean Catholic Church.
 She also holds the minor order of Exorcist, is the Lead Exorcist’s direct assistant, and is the Secretary of the Board of Directors for the church.